cipherprofessor/LiveData/myproject.md

 Current "Solution": Pay ₹₹₹ for courses
 Problem: Most can't afford, so they stay stuck

-💡 SkillSwap India - The Solution
+💡 Tej India - The Solution
 Core Concept:
 "सीखो और सिखाओ - Trade Skills, Not Money"
 You teach what you know → Learn what you need → Zero rupees spent!